fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/transactions-by-account.md

   - Multi-currency
 ---

-The Transactions by Account report in Fiskl offers a comprehensive view of all transactions across all accounts over a specified period.
+The Transactions by Account Report in Fiskl offers a comprehensive view of all transactions across all accounts over a specified period.
 This unified report is especially powerful for businesses managing multiple currencies, providing detailed insights with unparalleled granularity in transaction details.

 <details>
 <summary>Why is the Transactions by Account report important?</summary>